Chocolate Cheesecake with a Peanut Butter Cake Crust

 Base/Crust:

-• Beat the butter, peanut butter and sugar together until nice and light.
-Beat in the egg.
+• Beat the butter, peanut butter and sugar together until light and fluffy.
+Beat in the egg and vanilla.

-• Using the back of a spoon, smooth down the top (it should have risen a little), so that you have a fairly flat surface.
+• Once out of the oven, smooth the surface gently with the back of a spoon (it may have puffed up a little) so that you have a relatively flat base.
 Allow to cool completely.

 Cheesecake: